selplacei/konfsave/README.md

 ## Future features

 Right now, this program is WIP.
-Although it's useful in its current state, more features are planned, such as storing profiles as Git repositories and archiving/compressing them.
+Although it's useful in its current state, more features are planned, such as storing profiles as Git repositories and printing human-friendly information about which files are saved and what they do.

 ## License